 Blanchard’s Cricket Frog (Acris crepitans blanchardi)

-The Blanchard’s Cricket Frog may be brown, gray or olive-green.
+It is also known as the Eastern Cricket Frog.
+This frog may be brown, gray or olive-green.

 Cope’s gray tree frogs (Hyla chrysoscelis)